PoisotLab/SpeciesDistributionToolkit.jl/SimpleSDMDatasets/README.md

 4. provide enough checks that users can build on top of it rapidly (for example, the wrapper for bioclim in CHELSA2.1 is only about 15 loc)

-For now this is a *work in progress*